+To whom it may сoncern

 Having a background in International Business, I aim to further enhance my abilities and knowledge through the Master in International Business (MIB) program at your prestigious university.

 I am responsible for the acquisition, analysis, and parsing of data for a variety of industries.
 My comprehension of diverse corporate environments and analytical abilities have been enhanced by the experience.
 My bachelor's degree in International Business and Management from the Higher School of Economics has provided me with a solid business foundation and practical knowledge.
 My thesis, "Opportunities for SPACs to Raise Funding for Technology Companies," which I defended with a score of 8 out of 10, investigates innovative financing alternatives.
 I intend to broaden the scope of this MIB study to encompass financial strategies in the Asia-Pacific region.
 The MIB program's comprehensive approach to business, which encompasses legal, social, political, and financial aspects, is consistent with my professional objectives.
 I am particularly impressed by the Asia-Pacific focus, particularly in light of Hong Kong's and India’s SPAC expansion.
 I am interested in investigating the business practices of this critical trade zone and determining the most effective approach to utilising SPAC technology in various markets.
 Additionally, I will continue to develop my thesis topic in order to compose an academic journal article.
 This study will investigate the effective utilisation of SPACs by managers and executives, thereby providing valuable business insights.

 The MIB program's international atmosphere and internships will be instrumental in my professional development.
 I am interested in managing cross-cultural teams and navigating global marketplaces in my capacity as an international business manager.
 Digital transformation and a global business strategy are necessary to address the challenges faced by contemporary companies.
 Attending conferences and seminars with world-renowned experts and conducting research are highly appealing.

 I am confident that the MIB programme at your institution will be instrumental in my professional development.
 Looking forward to the opportunity to learn from and contribute to your esteemed intellectual community.

+Name, date, Signature